-4. Now set values of both DWORD to 0 to disable "Shut Down Event Tracker" in Windows Server 2003 or 2008.
-You can set its value to 1 to do the opposite, i.e. to enable "Shut Down Event Tracker" in Windows XP, Vista, Windows 7 or Windows 8.
+4. Now set values of both DWORD to 0 to disable "Shut Down Event Tracker" in Windows Server 2003 and later.
+You can set its value to 1 to do the opposite, i.e. to enable "Shut Down Event Tracker" in Windows XP and later.

 5. That's it.
 Now you'll not see the reason dialog box while shutting down the system.

 Thanks to our readers "Config" and "Dragonsbane777" for sharing registry method...

 - Download Free Microsoft Office Professional Plus 2010 60-Day Trial Version